Āpirana Ngata: Early life

-Ngata attended primary school in Waiomatatini before moving on to Te Aute College, where he received a Pākehā-style education.
-Ngata performed well, and his academic results were enough to win him a scholarship to Canterbury University College (now the University of Canterbury), where he studied political science and law.
-He gained a BA in politics in 1893, the first Māori to complete a degree at a New Zealand university, then gained an LL.B. at the University of Auckland in 1896 (the first New Zealander, Māori or Pākehā, to gain a double degree).
+Ngata attended Waiomatatini Native School before moving on to Te Aute College until 1890.
+Ngata then went to Canterbury University College (now the University of Canterbury), where he studied for a Bachelor of Arts degree, awarded in 1893.
+From there he went to Auckland, where he took honours in political science in 1894.
+In 1895, he then took a law degree (LLB).

 First marriage and children

 In 1895, a year before finishing his second degree (law), Ngata married 16-year-old Arihia Kane Tamati who was also of the Ngāti Porou iwi.
 Ngata had previously been engaged to Arihia's elder sister, Te Rina, but she died. Āpirana and Arihia had fifteen children, eleven of whom survived to adulthood; six girls and five boys.

 Shortly after Ngata's legal qualifications were recognised, he and his wife returned to Waiomatatini where they built a house, initially called 'Te Wharehou' and later known as 'The Bungalow'.
 Ngata quickly became prominent in the community, making a number of efforts to improve the social and economic conditions of Māori across the country.
 He also wrote extensively on the place of Māori culture in the modern age.
 At the same time, he gradually acquired a leadership role within Ngāti Porou, particularly in the area of land management and finance.